 Fruit crate labels were actually invented by California growers in the early 20th century as a promotional campaign for California produce.
 The fruit crate labels symbolically convey the fertility of California’s bountiful agricultural industry of fruits and vegetables, but it now blooms with inventions and technology ventures.

-Golden Girl is currently on display in an exhibition:
+Golden Girl was on display in an exhibition:

 Redefining the San Andreas Faultline